 Tyrosine kinase inhibitors inhibit the BCR-ABL oncogene, which is responsible for induction of CML.
 These drugs are dramatically effective in achieving complete hematologic and cytogenetic remissions of Ph chromosome–positive CML (Ph+ CML) and are clearly superior to other drug regimens (eg, interferon with or without cytarabine).

 The response to TKI therapy is the most important prognostic factor for patients with CML.
 Patient's response is measured at baseline and then at 3 months, 6 months, and 1 year.
 The response can be assessed with either a molecular test (measurement of BCR-ABL protein) or a cytogenetic test (measurement of Ph+ chromosome cells), but both are recommended whenever possible.
 A major molecular response is defined as blood BCR-ABL < 1/1000th (or less) of the expected value for untreated CML.
-If, after 12 months, a major molecular response is achieved, the response can be monitored every 3 to 6 months by real time quantitative polymerase chain reaction of BCR-ABL protein; cytogenetic testing is required only in case of failure or if standardized molecular testing is not available.
+If, after 12 months, a major molecular response is achieved, the response can be monitored every 3 to 6 months by real time quantitative polymerase chain reaction of BCR-ABL protein and cytogenetic testing.

 Rarely, other drugs are used as palliation in CML.
 These drugs include hydroxyurea, busulfan, and recombinant interferon or pegylated interferon.
 The main benefit of hydroxyurea is reduction in distressing splenomegaly and adenopathy and control of the tumor burden to reduce the incidence of tumor lysis syndrome and gout.
 None of these drugs seems to prolong survival, although interferon can produce a clinical remission in about 19 % of patients.